refAppDL/refAppDL/ReadMe.md

 ## this is an app for keeping up with the oneself

 # In case you are wondering I just fixed this thing.

+# git changes fixed.